 What do you think about the Bible?
 Biblical Hebrew?
 The Bible’s relation to science?
 Science’s relationship to the Bible?
 Which came first, Bible revelation or science’s discoveries?
 If Bible revelation came before science’s discoveries, what can we say about the Bible’s authorship?

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Formation of Celestial Bodies – One Biblical Hebrew Word Says it All
+Please use the Social Network links just below to share this information from The Explanation, Formation of Celestial Bodies – One Biblical Hebrew Word Says it All